evilsocket/arc/README.md

     ./arcd -config config.json -import ~/backup.json

+## Bugs

+Before opening an issue, please make sure your request is not already part of [a known bug](https://github.com/evilsocket/arc/issues?q=is%3Aopen+is%3Aissue+label%3Abug).

 ## License

 Arc was made with ♥  by [Simone Margaritelli](https://www.evilsocket.net/) and it is released under the GPL 3 license.